AnyChart/docs.anychart.com/Gantt_Chart/Timeline/Scale.md

 chart.getTimeline().scale().fiscalYearStartMonth(2);
 ```

-This setting determines the way how quarters, semesters, and years are calculated, affecting the corresponding levels of the [header](Header).
-For example, here the second and third levels of the header display quarters and years, and you can see how they change when you configure the fiscal year:
+This setting determines the way how quarters, semesters, and years are calculated and thus affects the corresponding levels of the [header](Header).
+For example, here configuring the fiscal year affects the second and third levels of the header, which display quarters and years:

 {sample :height 260}GANTT\_Timeline\_Scale\_03{sample}